Best Compact Travel Jogging Stroller Of 2018 & Buying Guide

 The Jeep brand is known for rugged and durable vehicles meant to withstand just about anything, but can the same be said for their baby gear?

-First, buyers should be aware that most brands like this (Eddie Bauer, Disney, etc.) do not usually manufacture their strollers themselves; rather, they partner with an established stroller maker who then uses the company’s logos and brand recognition, and might release exclusive designs and prints to match that brand’s image.
+First, buyers should be aware of the fact that most brands like this (Eddie Bauer, Disney, etc.) do not usually manufacture their strollers themselves; rather, they partner with an established stroller maker who then uses the company logos and brand recognition, and might release exclusive designs and prints to match that brand’s image.

 So with that in mind, let’s take a look at this jogger and see what it’s made of.